 Smart motorway technology is deployed to actively manage traffic flows and optimise the motorway network.
-Stuart Wilson, Technical Director at Jacobs, explains the types of smart motorway technology and how they are used to achieve operational outcomes.
+This blog explains the types of smart motorway technology and how they are used to achieve operational outcomes.

-A Smart Motorway is defined as a concept that utilises technologies and procedures to monitor and respond to fluctuating traffic conditions on our motorways.
-Smart Motorways which are being currently designed and installed have evolved from several years of feedback, lessons learnt and improvements since their first deployment on the M42 motorway in 2006.
+A smart motorway is defined as a concept that uses technology and procedures to monitor and respond to fluctuating traffic conditions on our motorways.
+Smart motorways which are being currently designed and installed have evolved from several years of feedback, lessons learnt and improvements since their first deployment on the M42 motorway in 2006.

-Other benefits of differing types of Smart Motorway operational regimes have included reductions in accidents and reduced impacts on the environment associated with emissions from stationary or slow moving vehicles.
+Other benefits of differing types of smart motorway have included reductions in accidents and reduced impacts on the environment associated with emissions from stationary or slow-moving vehicles.

-Smart Motorways function by adopting various operational regimes to meet scheme operational requirements including:
+Smart motorways function by adopting various operating regimes to meet scheme operational requirements including:

-Variable Mandatory Speed Limits are applied to all types of Smart Motorways.
-A Mandatory Speed Restriction refers to the uses of a red ring speed restriction which is legally enforceable.
+Variable Mandatory Speed Limits are used on all types of smart motorways.
+A Mandatory Speed Restriction refers to the use of a red ring speed restriction which is legally enforceable.

 Traffic conditions are monitored using vehicle detection equipment installed in or adjacent to the motorway at strategic locations.
 The vehicle detection equipment is linked to a Motorway Incident Detection and Automatic Signalling (MIDAS) system which analyses the data and recognises two differing traffic conditions – Queuing Traffic or Congestion.